Age Divisions (Player age determined by age as of 8/10/2019):

 9 & U, 11 & U, 13 & U, 15 & U, 17 & U, 19 & U: $120/Team

-Hoop Jam 2018, a 3-on-3 basketball tournament, will take place in Albany on August 111th & 12th, 2018.
+Hoop Jam 2019, a 3-on-3 basketball tournament, will take place in Albany at Linn-Benton Community College on August 10 & 11, 2019.
 Hoop Jam is a great way to focus on youth, community building, and character development through an athletic venue.
-By August, over 50 local businesses and organizations will have been involved as sponsors of Hoop Jam 2018.
+By August, over 50 local businesses and organizations will have been involved as sponsors of Hoop Jam 2019.

 We anticipate over 3,000 players and families will be enjoying all that Albany has to offer during the summer weekend, supporting our local businesses.
 As this event grows in popularity and success, increasing numbers of individuals from across Oregon will be drawn to Albany for future years of Hoop Jam.